f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab5.rst

 Much like "The Real World", the requirements never stop coming.
 Now, ACME has 2 new deliverables for you to figure out.

 **First**, a new API has been added to the cloud frontends and will require Layer 7 routing at the global frontend in XC.
-The requirement is for any requests that have **/aws** in the URI should be routed to AWS.
+The requirement is for any requests that have **/aws** in the URI to be routed to AWS.
 Any requests with **/azure** should be routed to Azure.

-**Second**, ever since exposing the frontends globally, they have noticed alot of attack type traffic coming in to their application.
+**Second**, ever since exposing the frontends globally, they have noticed a lot of attack type traffic coming into their application.
-They have asked if there is a way to apply security policy to identify and remediate these attacks which seem to target the application with common OWASP Top 10 type attacks.
+They have asked if there is a way to apply a security policy to identify and remediate these attacks which seem to target the application with common OWASP Top 10 type attacks.

 |